stowball/hucssley/hucssley-classes.md

 # Hucssley classes

 Hucssley provides ~100 classes out-of-the-box, which have been sensibly pre-configured to get up and running, fast.
-Some are placeholders for more complex things, like `grid`, `shadow` and `transform` that don't map 1:1 to a property/value pair and are more likely to be customized to suit your project.
+Some are placeholders with empty variables for more complex things, like `grid`, `shadow` and `transform` that either don't map 1:1 to a property/value pair, and/or are more likely unable to be standardised to suit your project.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->